bonahts/data-science/README.md

 # data-science

-This repository will be part of my journey to learning data science, hopefully always update every week.
+This repository will be part of my journey to learning about data science, hopefully always update every week.